fernandoporras4444/bikesharing/README.md

 # Bike Sharing

 ## Project Overview:
-The purpose of the project was create visualizations with data from the NY Citibike Sharing program and develop a story report in Tableau for possible business proposal for the city of Des Moines.
+The purpose of the project was create visualizations with data from the NY Citibike Sharing program and develop an analyis report in Tableau for possible business proposal in the city of Des Moines.

 ## Results:
   - Checkout Times for Users shows the length of duration which the bikes were checked out.